 Aside from the liability to the adult, there are also negative ramifications for the minor.
-The minor can be charged with a summary violation of Underage Drinking, and a conviction of Underage Drinking carries a mandatory license suspension.
+The minor can be charged with a summary violation of Underage Drinking.
+A conviction of Underage Drinking carries a maximum sentence of up to 90 days in jail and a $500.00 fine for a first offense.
 Also, according to Dana Rachko, a prevention specialist at the Holcomb Behavioral Health Systems in Delaware County, allowing kids to drink early is often counter-productive to reduce drinking as it instead increases alcohol tolerance.
 She noted that the current trend is to binge drink with hard liquor and alcohol games.
 I see that trend play out on a relatively routine basis as Penn State students are being charged with Underage Drinking and Public Drunkenness with blood alcohol levels above a .20%, and some above a .30%, after chugging cheap vodka or some other hard liquor mixed in “jungle juice.”

 Fortunately for me, my kids and their friends are not at the ages where they are going to be consuming any alcohol.
 However, when my kids do get a little older, and when I am faced with this issue, I do not believe that any minor will be drinking at my house.
 It also probably does not matter what I think because my wife is likely to tell me what to do anyway.

 I hope that everyone has a safe and festive Fourth of July holiday.